CurlyPurple/codenames2/README.md

 * Code "Spymaster"
 * Allow User to pick number of words to guess
-* display previous clues
+* Display previous clues
-* display round number and words left to guess
+* Display round number and words left to guess
+* Add sound effects